How To Choose The Best Inground Pool Cover (2019 Guide)

 - Made with durable stainless Steel legs and lightweight aluminum, with a plastic handle and wheels so there's no rust

-- Hand crank makes it easy for just one person to smoothly roll up a pool cover, designed with Velcro Attachment points
+- Hand crank makes it easy for just one person to smoothly roll up a pool cover, designed with self-fastening attachment points

 Reels are used mainly with solar covers.